 Do not use an etonogestrel implant if you are pregnant.
 If you have recently had a baby, wait at least 3 weeks (4 weeks if breast-feeding) before receiving an etonogestrel implant.

-Do not receive the implant if you are allergic to etonogestrel, or if you have:
+You should not use this implant if you are allergic to etonogestrel, or if you have:

 - liver disease or liver cancer.